 It typically takes 7-10 years to get a diagnosis and there is currently no cure.

 What is endometriosis?

 These cells follow the reproductive cycle and bleed during menstruation.
-However, as there is nowhere for the blood to be released, this causes pain and inflammation.
+However, there is nowhere for the blood to be released, and therefore this can cause pain and inflammation.

 Nutritional Therapy and Endometriosis

 In my experience, diet and lifestyle changes along with targeted supplementation can support the management of symptoms.